The Ultimate Swing Trading Strategy Guide

 6. Minimum deposit size.
 What is the minimum amount you need to start trading?
 At Admirals, you can open your trading account with as little as €25.
 This allows you to start small without taking significant risk and add as you learn the market behaviour and psychology of independent trading.

 7. Risk management tools.
-Admirals can help you reduce your trading risk with volatility protection and negative balance protection.
+Admirals can help you reduce your trading risk with negative balance protection.

 8. Flexible trading styles.
 Will the broker allow you to not only swing trade, but day trade and scalp as well, if that's a part of your strategy?